 The thing is, is that no matter how long you end up staying in a space, it’s important to have purpose and find homes for your things.
 Just as with travelling, where you find yourself being taken out of YOUR home temporarily, you do eventually end up back at your residence.
 It’s a temporary situation, going to Peru, going to Fiji, going to Sydney, but you don’t think that it’s not worth doing just because you’ll end up where you started.

-If you need help getting organised in the long term or short term accommodation, please see our decluttering and organising services here.
+If you need help getting organised in the long term or short term accommodation, please get in touch.